Siya Ke Ram: Uttar Kand

-At the bottom of the river, Ram turns to Vishnu.
-Bharat transforms into the conch shell Panchajanya and Shatrughan to the Sudarshan Chakra of Vishnu's.
-They return to Vishnu, and Vishnu sees Lakshmi coming towards him, telling him that he took a long time to join her and then said that they should return to their abode.
-Urmila, along with her cousins grieve on the loss of the Lakshman, Bharat, Shatrughan and Ram.
-Meanwhile, Hanuman says to the populace of Ayodhya that Ram and Sita live forever in them all, and he tears open his chest to show that Ram and Sita were always in his heart.
+At the river's bottom, Ram turns to Vishnu.
+Bharat transforms into the conch shell Panchajanya, and Shatrughna into Vishnu's Sudarshan Chakra.
+They return to Vishnu, where Lakshmi tells Vishnu it took long to join her and suggests returning to their abode.
+Urmila and her cousins grieve for Lakshman, Bharat, Shatrughna, and Ram.
+Hanuman tells Ayodhya's populace that Ram and Sita live in all, showing they were always in his heart.